voidbydefault/EasyApplyBot/README.md

 This Python and Selenium-based bot automates applying to jobs using the Easy Apply feature on LinkedIn.

-_26-Jul-24: If you are getting `OSError: [WinError 193] %1 is not a valid Win32 application`, please update your Chrome browser as well as all the Python packages.
-See instructions [here](https://github.com/voidbydefault/EasyApplyBot/issues/64#issuecomment-2253114234)._
+_26-Jul-24: If you are getting `OSError: [WinError 193] %1 is not a valid Win32 application`, please delete `chromedriver` from your user directory \drivers\chromedriver (use Google to find how).
+See [here](https://github.com/voidbydefault/EasyApplyBot/issues/64#issuecomment-2253114234)._

 ## Key Features